 MONICA SHRIVER is a musician, clinician and teaching artist based in Phoenix, Arizona.
 She has a diverse and creative professional career performing in big bands, jazz combos, pit orchestras, rock bands, chamber ensembles and orchestras, playing saxophones (soprano, alto, tenor, and bari), flute, alto flute, piccolo, clarinet, bass clarinet and bassoon.
 Monica has performed in the pit orchestra for over 40 musicals.
 In addition to freelancing, Monica leads three of her own groups: Doublers Collective, the Monica Shriver Jazz Project and the Monica Shriver and Stan Smith Be Free Ensemble, with Columbus-based guitarist Stan Smith.
-She currently serves as the saxophone professor and adjunct faculty at Phoenix College.
+She currently serves as the saxophone professor and adjunct faculty at Phoenix College, where she teaches humanities courses on the History of Jazz and Popular Music, History of Rock & Roll, and Hip Hop Music and Culture.

 In 2010, she created and founded Doublers Collective, a doubling saxophone quintet with rhythm section, out of a desire to perform on multiple woodwind instruments in a progressive jazz setting.
 She now works both as its Artistic Director and performing artist.
 Doublers Collective (www.doublerscollective.com) has performed throughout the Phoenix metropolitan area, at the 2012 North American Saxophone Alliance National Conference and the 2013 Jazz Education Network Conference.
 In addition, new jazz works have been commissioned from Michael Abene, Alan Baylock, Michael Collins, and Mike Crotty for the groups unique instrumentation.